hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 awk ' { counter[$3] += 1 } END { for (feature in counter){ print feature, counter[feature] } }' my_gtf.gtf
 ```

-## A helpful use case of `awk`
+## Bioinformatics example

-We will end by taking a look at an `awk` one liner that is super helpful when you are working through your own bioinformatics analyses.
+A helpful use case of `awk` We will end by taking a look at an `awk` one liner that is super helpful when you are working through your own bioinformatics analyses.

 ```bash
 for ((i=1; i<=10; i+=1))
     do
 sam=$(awk -v awkvar="${i}" 'NR==awkvar' samples.txt)
 samtools view -S -b ${sam}.sam > ${sam}.bam
 done
 ```